New School >

 Social Research was founded by a community of scholars known as the University in Exile,

-refugees from Nazi Europe who found a home in The New School.
+refugees from Nazi Europe who found a home at The New School.
 We see

 this new effort as consistent not only with our own history as a